Suzhou Tram: Depots & termini

 The tram depot is at Yangshan (for tram Line 1) and Tong'an (for tram Line 2).
-Termini are Shizishan and Longkang Lu.
+The terminus of line 1 are Shizishan and Xiyangshan, while terminus of line 2 are Longkanglu, Suzhou Xinqu Railway Station and Wenchanglu.

 Alignment and interchanges

 The tram routes runs on reserved grassed track at middle of the road.

 There is an interchange with Suzhou Metro Line 1 and Line 3 – at Shizishan.

 Rolling stock

-18 100% low-floor bidirectional trams manufactured by CRRC Nanjing Puzhen, based on Bombardier Transportation's Bombardier Flexity 2; 32.2 m long and 2.65 m wide.
+18 100% low-floor bidirectional trams manufactured by CRRC Nanjing Puzhen, based on the Bombardier Flexity 2; 32.2 m long and 2.65 m wide.
 All trams are low floor, fully air conditioned, can run high speed.
 Each tram has five cars.
 It takes electricity via pantograph.

 Stations

 Line 1

+All stations are located in Huqiu District.

 Line 2

+All stations are located in Huqiu District.